 In the final week of last half term, the launch of the Scholars Programme took place with a trip to one of the top universities in the country.
 Durham played host to the top students in each year group with the aim of inspiring them.

 The learners were selected based on their academic excellence as well as having an outstanding attitude to learning.
+And students with such diligence have high chances of being funded for their studies from places like Heritage RESP and easing their financial burden.
 The trip was arranged so the details of the programme could be unveiled and stir excitement about their futures.